pbogdan/nvs/README.md

 Available options:
-  -h,--help                Show this help text --nvd-feed nvd-feed      Path to a copy of the NVD JSON feed --nixpkgs nixpkgs        Path to nixpkgs checkout --markdown               render markdown instead of HTML --cpe                    use CPE matching mode file                     Output path for the generated report --verbose                Verbose output
+  -h,--help                Show this help text --nvd-feed nvd-feed      Path to a copy of the NVD JSON feed.
+May be specified
+                           multiple times.
+  --nixpkgs nixpkgs        Path to nixpkgs checkout.
+  --markdown               render markdown instead of HTML.
+  --cpe                    use CPE matching mode. file                     Output path for the generated report.
+  --verbose                Verbose output.
 ```

 Example invocation: